blmayer/sysmon/README.md

 ## Installation

-Run `make install`, the default installation directory is `~/local/bin` and it can be changed setting the `PREFIX` variable, e.g.: `PREFIX=~/.bin make install`.
+To have it installed in your GOPATH run `go install github.com/blmayer/sysmon@latest`, or run `make install`, the default installation directory is `~/local/bin` and it can be changed setting the `PREFIX` variable, e.g.: `PREFIX=~/.bin make install`.